-There are three types of degree programs offered at Sinclair:
+There are three types of two-year degree programs and one type of four-year degree program offered at Sinclair:

 University parallel programs are associate of arts or associate of science degree programs designed specifically for transfer to a four-year institution.

 Career programs are associate of applied science degree programs designed to prepare for a particular job or vocational area or transfer to a four-year school.

 Individualized degrees are associate of individualized study or associate of technical study degree programs designed for specialized interest, often combining multiple degree programs.